tkumar012/tkumar012.github.io/index.md

 I completed my PhD in Political Science at the University of California, Berkeley in May 2020.
 I have been named a Susan Clarke Young Scholar by APSA's Urban and Local Politics Section.

-I am co-organizing a workshop on Urban Politics in the Global South.
-Learn more [here](https://www.globalsouthurbanpols.com)!

 Photo by [Bhumi Purohit](https://www.bhumipurohit.com)